-An Introduction to Database Design: From Logical to Physical
+An Intro to Database Design: Logical Database Design vs Physical Database Design

 A proper database design cannot be thrown together quickly by novices.
 What is required is a practiced and formal approach to gathering data requirements and modeling data.
 This modeling effort requires a formal approach to the discovery and identification of entities and data elements.
 Data normalization is a big part of data modeling and database design.
 A normalized data model reduces data redundancy and inconsistencies by ensuring that the data elements are designed appropriately.